Node Architecture

 CancelNotification

-The connection runs on a dedicated thread with a LocalSet (since ClientSideConnection is !Send).
+The driver runs on a dedicated OS thread with its own single-threaded (current_thread) Tokio runtime, spawned by spawn_acp_client, so synchronous Lua callers can block on replies without occupying the caller's runtime.
 An AcpHandle provides a Send-safe interface for the Lua runtime via channels.

 Browser-based Agents